Fully dynamic maximal matching in O(log n) update time: Fully dynamic algorithm with expected amortized time per update

 \subsubsection{Handling insertion of an edge}

 Let $(u,v)$ be the edge being inserted.
 If either $u$ or $v$ are at level 1, there is no violation of any invariant.
 So the only processing that needs to be done is to assign $(u,v)$ to $\OO_u$ if $\LL(u)=1$, and to $\OO_v$ otherwise.
 This takes $O(1)$ time.
-However, if both $u$ and $v$ are at level 0, then we execute \textsc{handling-insertion} procedure which does the following (see Figure~\ref{insert-delete}).
+However, if both $u$ and $v$ are at level 0, then we execute \textsc{handling-insertion} procedure which does the following (see Figure~\ref{Figure1}).

-If $u$ and $v$ are free, then insertion of $(u,v)$ has violated the first invariant for $u$ as well as $v$.
+Both $u$ and $v$ become the owner of the edge $(u,v)$.
+If $u$ and $v$ are free, then the insertion of $(u,v)$ has violated the first invariant for $u$ as well as $v$.
 We restore it by adding $(u,v)$ to $\MM$.
 Note that the insertion of $(u,v)$ also leads to increase of $|\OO_u|$ and $|\OO_v|$ by one.
-We process that vertex out of $u$ and $v$ which owns larger number of edges; let $u$ be that vertex.
-If $|\OO_u|=\sqrt{n}$, then invariant 2 has got violated.
+We process that vertex from $\{u,v\}$ which owns larger number of edges; let $u$ be that vertex.
+If $|\OO_u|=\sqrt{n}$, then Invariant 2 has got violated.
 We execute \textsc{random-settle}($u$); as a result, $u$ moves to level 1 and gets matched to some vertex, say $y$, selected randomly uniformly from $\OO_u$.
 Vertex $y$ moves to level 1 to satisfy Invariant 3.
 If $w$ and $x$ were respectively the earlier mates of $u$ and $y$ at level 0, then the matching of $u$ with $y$ has rendered $w$ and $x$ free.
-So to restore invariant 1, we execute \textsc{naive-settle}($w$) and \textsc{naive-settle}($x$).
+So to restore Invariant 1, we execute \textsc{naive-settle}($w$) and \textsc{naive-settle}($x$).
 This finishes the processing of insertion of $(u,v)$.
 Note that when $u$ rises to level 1, $|\OO_v|$ remains unchanged.
 Since all the invariants for $v$ were satisfied before the current edge update, it follows that the second invariant for $v$ still remains valid.